-Studies show that the average age of farmers is nearing 60 as more young people abandon farms to seek work elsewhere.
-However, this doesn't apply to everyone as young farming enthusiasts thrive in different aspects of agriculture especially with today's trends in modern technology.
+Recent studies show that the average age of farmers are nearing 60 as more and more young people abandon farms to seek work elsewhere.
+However, this doesn't apply to everyone as young farming enthusiasts thrive in different aspects of agriculture with the use of some of today's trend - modern technology.

 Download the digital version here or drop by the ATI central office at Elliptical Road, Diliman, Quezon City to get free copies!